miharothl/und-drl-continuous-control/REPORT.md

 I modified the code to the Unity Reacher environment, and the code agent was able to achieve 30+ scores over 100 consecutive episodes.
 I followed the procedure outlined by Udacity:

-1. Adjust to code to use multiple agents, that during training use shared experience replay buffer
+1. Adjust to code to use multiple agents, that during training use shared experience replay buffer and
 2. Implemented less aggressive training strategy, updating the network 20 times on every 10 timesteps.

 The steps that I followed to solve this environment: